Logan County Airport Directory: Navigating Air Travel in Arkansas

 Frequently Asked Questions — Logan County Airport Information

-Where is the closest airport to Logan County, Arkansas?
+Where is the nearest commercial airport to Logan County, Arkansas?

-The closest airport to Logan County, Arkansas, with commercial flights is Fort Smith Regional Airport (FSM), located approximately 60 miles west of Paris, the county seat.
-The drive typically takes about one hour.
+The nearest commercial airport to Logan County, Arkansas, is the Fort Smith Regional Airport (FSM), located approximately 60 miles west of Paris.
+This airport provides scheduled passenger flights and is a convenient option for Logan County residents.
+The drive from Paris is typically around an hour and fifteen minutes.

-Are there any general aviation airports near Logan County?
+Are there any general aviation airports within Logan County, Arkansas?